TryGhost/slimer/README.md

 A suite of tools for working on Ghost and in the surrounding ecosystem.

-It (will soon) provide a CLI tool for quickly starting new projects.
+It provides the `slimer` CLI tool.

-Slimer is capable of creating 4 different types of project:
+The `slimer new` command is capable of creating 4 different types of project:

 - **Pkg:**    create a package inside a mono repo
 - **Mono:**   start a new mono repo with lerna, just like the `slimer` repo
 - **Module:** a simple standalone node module
 - **App:**    a standalone app, based on express

 ## Install